GDPR Subject Access Explained

 - The source of the information.

-The individual can only request information relating to them, or legally able to make the request on behalf of the relevant individual, normally they have no legal ability to request details of the information held in relation to other parties.
+The individual can only request information relating to them under the GDPR request, or legally able to make the request on behalf of the relevant individual, normally they have no legal ability to request details of the information held in relation to other parties.

-If the information to be provided includes data relating to another individual then, under the Data Protection Act, that information does not need to be provided nor does the data need to be provided if the request can be shown to be greatly excessive.
+If the information to be provided under the GDPR request includes data relating to another individual then, under the Data Protection Act, that information does not need to be provided nor does the data need to be provided if the request can be shown to be greatly excessive.

 Section 59 of the GDPR suggests that organisations design a subject access request form that individuals can use and can be submitted electronically, however, as above, individuals can make the request through any means and so it should be made clear that the form is not compulsory.

-The data provided should normally be that held at the time of the request, however, if the data is in frequent use then it may be altered or deleted before the request can be responded to.
+The data provided from the GDPR request should normally be that held at the time of the request, however, if the data is in frequent use then it may be altered or deleted before the request can be responded to.
 Therefore, it is often the case that the response provided relates to the data held at the point that the response is sent.

 However, under the Data Protection Act 2018 it is an offence to amend the data with the intention of preventing the disclosure of it and, so any amendment should not be intentional to avoid disclosure.